 Integrated Care Systems are those in which commissioners and NHS providers, working closely with GP networks, local authorities and other partners, agree to take shared responsibility (in ways that are consistent with their individual legal obligations) for how they operate their collective resources for the benefit of local populations.

-Visit this website to find out and feed into the latest consultations and surveys run by Buckinghamshire Clinical Commissioning Group about healthcare in Buckinghamshire.
+This website lists the latest consultations and surveys run by Buckinghamshire Clinical Commissioning Group about healthcare in Buckinghamshire.

 Live Well Stay Well Service